fu-ry17/Linear-Regression-Analysis/01-Insurance-EDA-MAE-MSE/README.md

 ## Data collection
 I began by importing all of the necessary libraries, such as Pandas, Seaborn, Numpy, etc. Using the code provided below, I imported and read the data after that: insurance.csv data= pd.read csv

-## Learing and understarding the data
+## CLearing and understarding the data
 I performed exploratory data analysis at this point.
 And I began by comprehending the data head, data tail, shape, size, columns, uniqueness of the data, type of included variable, and data kinds, not to mention the data types.

 ## Cleaning the data